AyushJain001/Datasets/README.md

 # data-csv
-This repositories contains  dataset which are frequently used in building machine learning, deep learning , computer vision project work .
+This repositories contains  dataset which are frequently used in developing  machine learning, deep learning , computer vision project work .

 Frequent update/files will be added here.
-Credit for the dataset- Online websites and Kaggle
+Credit -  Online websites and Kaggle